peaksandpies/universal-analytics/AcceptableParams.md

 Optional.
 The User Agent of the browser.
 Note that Google has libraries to identify real user agents.
 Hand crafting your own agent could break at any time.

+##Geographical Override

+Pass as: `geoid`

+Optional.
+The geographical location of the user.
+The geographical ID should be a two letter country code or a criteria ID representing a city or region (see http://developers.google.com/analytics/devguides/collection/protocol/v1/geoid).
+This parameter takes precedent over any location derived from IP address, including the IP Override parameter.
+An invalid code will result in geographical dimensions to be set to '(not set)'.

 ##Document Referrer